vyperfun/vyper.fun/1/contract_structure.md

     FooBar(some_address).calculate()
 ```

-See the Interfaces \<interfaces\> documentation for more information.
+See the [Interfaces](https://vyper.readthedocs.io/en/stable/interfaces.html#interfaces) documentation for more information.

 ## Structs